Originally Published: November 1, 1993 - Last Updated / Reviewed On: March 25, 2015

 Alternately, on the manic end, you may feel increased confidence, lack of inhibition, and/or need less sleep as a result of rapid thoughts.
 Euphoria, happy feelings, and a general increased pace of life are all typical.
 However, the manic behavior can evolve into a dangerous state — exhaustion from extreme hyperactivity, flight of ideas, poor judgment, and distraction are common symptoms of manic periods.

 Everyone defines and evaluates emotional changes and fluctuations for themselves differently.
 Seeking a professional's opinion and advice can help distinguish between normal ups and downs and/or a condition that could be helped by therapy or medication.
 For tips on choosing the right kind of counselor to see, check out Types of Therapists in the Go Ask Alice!
 Archive.
 Also check out How to Find a Therapist for info on seeking a professional session.
-If you are a Columbia student, Counseling and Psychological Services are available to help decipher what's happening emotionally; you can make an appointment by calling x4-2878.

 Keep in mind that therapy or professional counsel isn't just for the depressed — seeing a professional can help you make heads and tails of many aspects of your life, no matter where you are at the present moment.